Mandarin duck: Chinese culture

 The Chinese refer to mandarin ducks as yuanyang (鸳鸯 (鴛鴦, yuānyāng)), where 'yuan' (鴛) and 'yang' (鴦) respectively stand for male and female mandarin ducks.
 In traditional Chinese culture, mandarin ducks are believed to be lifelong couples, unlike other species of ducks.
 Hence they are regarded as a symbol of conjugal affection and fidelity, and are frequently featured in Chinese art.

 A Chinese proverb for loving couples uses the mandarin duck as a metaphor: "Two mandarin ducks playing in water" (鸳鸯戏水 (鴛鴦戲水, yuānyāng xì shuǐ)).
 A mandarin duck symbol is also used in Chinese weddings because in traditional Chinese lore, they symbolize wedded bliss and fidelity.
 Because the male and female plumages of the mandarin duck are so unalike, 'yuan-yang' is frequently used colloquially in Cantonese to mean an "odd couple" or "unlikely pair" – a mixture of two different types of the same category; for example, the drink yuanyang and yuan-yang fried rice.
 Mandarin ducks featured on the flag of Weihaiwei during British rule.

 Korean culture

 For Koreans, mandarin ducks represent peace, fidelity, and plentiful offspring.
 Similar to the Chinese, they believe that these ducks mate for life.
 For these reasons, pairs of wooden-carved mandarin ducks called wedding ducks are often given as wedding gifts and play a significant role in Korean marriage.

 Japanese culture

 Similarly, in Japanese the ducks are called (おしどり/オシドリ/鴛鴦, oshidori) and are used in the phrase "a couple of lovebirds/happily married couple" (おしどり夫婦, oshidori fūfu).
-In addition, the Crown Prince wears the Sokutai decorated with a pattern featuring oshidori.
+In addition, the Crown Prince wears the Sokutai embroidered with a pattern featuring oshidori.